graphery/graphery/svg/README.md

 **Graphery SVG** (**gySVG**) is a tiny, fast, and powerful library to simplify the construction and manipulation of SVG graphs from Javascript.

--   **Tiny**: the minimized library size is bellow 3 KB, and this value can be reduced to 1.4 KB with gzip.
+-   **Tiny**: the minimized library size is 3 KB, and this value can be reduced to 1.54 KB with gzip.

 -   **Fast**: benchmarking with the fast SVG.JS library is very good.
 For the same process, gySVG takes 20ms and SVG.js more than 40ms.